 Heidelberg University is tied into a worldwide network of research and teaching collaborations.
-Exchange programmes have been established with more than 400 universities worldwide.
-Heidelberg’s marked global interconnectedness is also evidenced by its 19 university partnerships and and three International Research Training Groups, as well as its membership in European networks such as the League of European Research Universities (LERU) and the Coimbra Group and the European University Alliance 4EU.
+Exchange programmes have been established with around 450 universities worldwide.
+Heidelberg’s marked global interconnectedness is also evidenced by its 25 university partnerships and two international Research Training Groups as well as its member- ship in European networks such as the league of European Research Universities (lERU), the Coimbra Group and the European University Alliance 4EU.

-Heidelberg’s international prominence is reflected in its student popula tion: approximately 20 percent of Heidelberg’s students and a third of the enrolled doctoral candidates come from abroad.
+Heidelberg’s international prominence is reflected in its student population: nearly 20 percent of Heidelberg’s students and a third of the enrolled doctoral candidates come from abroad.
 According to a survey by the German Academic Exchange Service (DAAD), Heidelberg is the favoured German university for international doctoral candidates.

 |Hundreds of international cooperation agreements on all levels|

 |Total numbers of international students

 (as of Winter Semester 17/18)

 |Foreign Visiting Scholars||about 250 every year|